Cloudea-Solutions/tf-state/README.md

 This module makes use of [Cloud Posse Terraform modules](https://github.com/orgs/cloudposse/repositories?q=terraform).

+This module also creates a policy that can be attached to a role to give access to the S3 bucket and DynamoDB table.
+This could be used, for example, to create a CodeBuild script that assumes a role with this policy attached and then deploys infrastructure into another account via Terraform CLI.

 ## Usage

 Make sure you include `context.tf` from [Cloud Posse Null Label](https://github.com/cloudposse/terraform-null-label) in your own project.